darren0602/villager-bot/README.md

 Run the script using `python bot.py`.

 ## Commands
+Available commands:
 ```
-$help: Shows all available commands
+$help: Shows all available commands.
-$hello: Says hello back to you in case you're lonely
+$hello: Says hello back to you in case you're lonely.
 $whois <user1> <user2> <user3>: Tells you what kind of person each user is.
 ```